japila-books/spark-sql-internals/mkdocs/spark-sql-TungstenAggregationIterator.md

+title: TungstenAggregationIterator

-== [[TungstenAggregationIterator]] TungstenAggregationIterator -- Iterator of UnsafeRows for HashAggregateExec Physical Operator
+# TungstenAggregationIterator -- Iterator of UnsafeRows for HashAggregateExec Physical Operator

 `TungstenAggregationIterator` is a <<spark-sql-AggregationIterator.adoc#, AggregationIterator>> that the `HashAggregateExec` aggregate physical operator uses when <<spark-sql-SparkPlan-HashAggregateExec.adoc#doExecute, executed>> (to process <<spark-sql-UnsafeRow.adoc#, UnsafeRows>> per partition and calculate aggregations).